 Romans 12:2a, “Don't copy the behavior and customs of this world, but let God transform you into a new person by changing the way you think.”
 (NLT)

 Romans 8:6, “The mind governed by the flesh is death, but the mind governed by the Spirit is life and peace.”
 (NIV)

 If you’re facing difficult times, maybe a change of mind could also change your heart — even if your circumstances remain the same.
-Purchase Tracie Miles’ new book, Unsinkable Faith: God-Filled Strategies for Transforming the Way You Think, Feel, and Live to help you discover how to do exactly that.
+Purchase Tracie Miles’ book, Unsinkable Faith: God-Filled Strategies for Transforming the Way You Think, Feel, and Live to help you discover how to do exactly that.

 REFLECT AND RESPOND:

 Is it possible your thoughts and feelings about negative circumstances have stolen your joy, optimism or enthusiasm for celebrating Easter?
 Spend some time with God today, and invite Him to begin a positive transformation in your thoughts.